Is there a test for ankylosing spondylitis?

 - Eating a healthy diet because keeping a healthy weight reduces stress on painful joints.

-- Not smoking, because when you smoke and have ankylosing spondylitis, the disease is worse.
+- Not smoking because when you smoke and have ankylosing spondylitis, the disease gets worse.
 In addition, smoking:

 - Lessens the effect of your treatment.

 - Can change your lung function if you have the disease in the chest or ribs.